 Why is my tax bill so high?

 The amount of tax you owe each year is based on the value of the vehicles you owned on January 1 of that year.
-The value of each vehicle is established by the Platte County Assessor using a standard rate book.
+The value of each vehicle is established by the Platte County Assessor's Office.
 The assessed value of each vehicle can be found on your statement.

 Why is my tax bill higher than my friend’s tax bill?